 The Kenepuru Interchange connects Porirua city centre and Tawa with the Transmission Gully motorway, via a new link road which crosses the existing SH1 and North Island Main Trunk railway line at Kenepuru.

-Motorists travelling northbound from Wellington to Porirua City Centre or Plimmerton, should continue to use their usual route – such as the off-ramp at Mungavin Avenue.
+Motorists travelling from Porirua city centre or Tawa, will be able to access the new motorway in both directions, via Kenepuru Drive.
+But motorists travelling northbound from Wellington to Porirua city centre, should continue to use their usual route – such as the off-ramp at Mungavin Avenue.

 Check out the animated video below to see the new Kenepuru Interchange in action.